S-GRPO: Unified Post-Training for Large Vision-Language Models: Preliminary

 \subsection{Standard Paradigms and Their Limitations}

 \textbf{Supervised Fine-Tuning (SFT).} SFT adapts model parameters $\theta$ by maximizing the likelihood of expert demonstrations in the target dataset.
 Its objective is:

-While SFT effectively injects domain-specific knowledge via imitation learning, it forces the model's generation along a single deterministic trajectory.
-When target domain data differs substantially from pretraining data, this strict teacher-forcing aligns the model exclusively with the narrow target distribution, leading to catastrophic forgetting of multimodal generalizability.
+While SFT effectively injects domain knowledge, it forces generation along a single deterministic trajectory; when target data differs substantially from pretraining data, this strict teacher-forcing causes catastrophic forgetting of the model's multimodal generalizability.

-\textbf{Group Relative Policy Optimization (GRPO).} To mitigate the forgetting induced by SFT, preference-based RL methods like GRPO attempt to align models via multi-trajectory exploration.
-Given a query $x$, GRPO samples a group of $G$ trajectories $O_{gen}=\{o_1, o_2, \dots, o_G\}$ from the old policy $\pi_{\theta_{\text{old}}}$.
-A verifier (reward function/model) assigns a scalar reward $r_i$ to each $o_i$.
-The advantage estimate $\hat{A}_i$ is computed relative to the group peers:
+\textbf{Group Relative Policy Optimization (GRPO).} To mitigate SFT-induced forgetting, preference-based RL methods like GRPO align models via multi-trajectory exploration: given a query $x$, GRPO samples a group of $G$ trajectories $O_{gen}=\{o_1, \dots, o_G\}$ from the old policy $\pi_{\theta_{\text{old}}}$, a verifier assigns a scalar reward $r_i$ to each $o_i$, and the advantage estimate $\hat{A}_i$ is computed relative to the group peers:

 where $\epsilon$ is a small constant for numerical stability.
 The GRPO objective maximizes the expected clipped advantage while regularizing against a reference policy $\pi_{\theta_{\text{ref}}}$: